dulilun/dulilun/README.md

 # Opennings
-I am looking for talent student with strong math background to pusure a PhD at City University of Hong Kong!
+I am looking for students with strong background in probability / statistics to pusure a PhD at City University of Hong Kong!
 Please contact me with your CV if you are intersted in the position
-%Postdoc / research assistant/associate positions may be available.
-Applicants with strong background in probability / statistics and specialized in large-scale inference are particularly welcomed.%